Skip to main content

 Planet Press Baltic hypoxia.pdf (PDF document, 894.1 KB)

-This is a kids' version of the EGU article: 'New study: oxygen loss in the coastal Baltic Sea is “unprecedentedly severe”'.
+This is a kids' version of the EGU article: 'Oxygen levels in Baltic Sea at 1500-year low'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Sara Mynott (University of Exeter) and Sami Jokinen (University of Turku), and for educational content by Sally Soria-Dengg (School Cooperations, GEOMAR Helmholtz Centre for Ocean Research Kiel, Germany).

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.